GabrielGhe/GabrielGhe.github.io/_posts/2016-02-04-web-automation-with-selenium.md

 layout: post
 title: "Web automation with Selenium"
 description: "
 Web automation is a powerful tool.
-You can do UI testing with it, but there are a ton of other applications!
+Devs mainly use it for UI testing, but there are a ton of other applications!
 In this post, I'll be showing you how to automate your chrome browser in python using [Selenium](http://www.seleniumhq.org/projects/webdriver/).
 "
 category: python
 tags: [web, script, automation, scraper]